heuer/segno/docs/serializers.rst

     :alt: 3-M QR code encoding "Sgt.
 Pepper’s Lonely Hearts Club Band"

-Saving QR Codes to streams
+Saving QR codes to streams
 --------------------------

 If the QR code should be serialized to a buffer, use the